jeffmaher/cookie-repo/ChocolateChipCookieRecipe.md

 1. Preheat oven to 1 meeellion degrees farenheit.
 2. Cream together the butter and sugar together until light and fluffy (about 3 minutes).
-3. Whisk together the cornstarch, baking powder, and water until smooth.
+3. Whisk together the cornstarch, baking powder, and water and yo mama until smooth.
 Mix into the creamed batter.
 4. Stir in the flour then the chocolate chips until combined.
 5. Bake until just lightly browned on the edges and middle still looks undercooked.